adgooroo/wa-wp-atomic-migration/docs/theme-documentation.md

 ## Theme Overview

 ### Description
-**Waboot** is a modern, fully-local Webasyst e-commerce theme built by porting the popular WordPress Bootscore theme.
-It combines the power of Bootstrap 5 with Alpine.js for a responsive, fast, and accessible shopping experience.
+**Waboot** is a modern, fully-local Webasyst theme built by porting the popular WordPress Bootscore theme.
+It combines the power of Bootstrap 5 with Alpine.js for a responsive, fast, and accessible experience.

+### Theme Inheritance Structure
+The Waboot theme uses a hierarchical inheritance system:

+- **Site App** (`wa-apps/site/themes/waboot/`) - Base theme with all core styles and components
+- **Shop App** (`wa-apps/shop/themes/waboot/`) - Inherits from site, adds e-commerce specific styles
+- **Blog App** (`wa-apps/blog/themes/waboot/`) - Inherits from site, minimal customization
+- **Hub App** (`wa-apps/hub/themes/waboot/`) - Inherits from site, minimal customization
+- **Mailer App** (`wa-apps/mailer/themes/waboot/`) - Inherits from site, minimal customization

+**Important:** Site app is required and contains the base theme.
+Other apps inherit styles and can add their own customizations.

 ### Key Features
 - **Fully Local Assets**: No CDN dependencies - all libraries stored locally